Lesson Menu #1

 Webster's dictionary defines the word this way:

-'To alter rhythm by accenting a usually unaccented note, or causing
+'To alter rhythm by accenting a usually unaccented note, or causing the accent to fall on a rest, or silent beat.'

 It is easier said than done but you will be doing it before this page is finished.
-Syncopations may prove a little difficult at first so just go slow, concentrate and think about what you are trying to do.
+Syncopations may prove a little difficult at first, so just go slow, concentrate, and think about what you are trying to do.
 Your success with these beat patterns will be directly related to your perseverance and determination.
 Syncs will put the 'fun' into 'funky' and they are definitely worth the effort.
 These will become your favorite licks when you finally have them mastered.

 We'll begin with the basic rock beat.
 You should be playing this one pretty well by now.